 The Nancy and Rich Kinder Building is dedicated to the Museum’s international collections of modern and contemporary art.
 The soaring spaces feature displays that span media encompassing painting and sculpture, craft and design, video, and immersive installations.

-The third-floor galleries are devoted to thematic exhibitions, and the Kinder Building opens with five inaugural installations of art from the 1960s onward.
+The third-floor galleries are devoted to thematic exhibitions, and the Kinder Building opens with Connecting Currents—five inaugural installations of art from the 1960s onward.

-Color into Light showcases work by artists celebrated for their study of color dynamics, including Josef Albers, Carlos Cruz-Diez, Sam Gilliam, Hans Hofmann, Hélio Oiticica, Abraham Palatnik, and Ettore Sottsass.
+• Color into Light showcases work by artists celebrated for their study of color dynamics, including Josef Albers, Carlos Cruz-Diez, Sam Gilliam, Hans Hofmann, Hélio Oiticica, Fanny Sanín, and Ettore Sottsass.
 Among the works on view are neon pieces by Gyula Kosice and Keith Sonnier; investigations of transparency by Fred Eversley and Shiro Kuramata; and cameraless photographs by Christopher Bucklow and Susan Deges.

-Line into Space examines how artists explore line in multiple dimensions and media, from works on paper to jewelry, three-dimensional constructions, and furniture.
-This installation features more than two dozen works by Gego, including drawings, sculptures, and a watercolor, presented with selections such as Brice Marden’s drawing Hydra, Summer 1990; Joris Laarman’s stainless steel Dragon Bench; and Jean Tinguely’s kinetic sculpture Méta-Malevich.
+• Line into Space examines how artists explore line in multiple dimensions and media, from works on paper to jewelry, three-dimensional constructions, and furniture.
+This installation features more than two dozen works by Gego, including drawings, sculptures, and watercolor, presented with selections such as Ruth Asawa’s wire sculpture Untitled (S. 562, Double Cone Form with Central Sphere); Joris Laarman’s stainless steel Dragon Bench; and Jean Tinguely’s kinetic sculpture Méta-Malevich.

-LOL! features art that uses humor as a strategy.
-Now-classic sculptures, photographs, and videos by Claes Oldenburg, Tony Oursler, Sandy Skoglund, and William Wegman are on view, along with surprising works such as Grupo Mondongo’s Calavera 4 (Skull 4), with its humorously re-contextualized sociopolitical, pop-culture, and art-historical references; improbable furniture prototypes by the Campana Brothers and KAWS; and Yoshitomo Nara’s untitled drawings of cute, mischievous girls.
+• LOL! features art that uses humor as a strategy.
+Now-classic sculptures, photographs, and videos by Vik Muniz, Claes Oldenburg, Tony Oursler, Sandy Skoglund, and William Wegman are on view, along with surprising works such as Grupo Mondongo’s Calavera 4 (Skull 4), with its humorously re-contextualized sociopolitical, pop-culture, and art-historical references; Jesse Lott’s celebratory Basketball Players; and Yoshitomo Nara’s drawings of cute, mischievous girls.